 In the event that a provision of the Agreement, or any part thereof, is held to be invalid or unenforceable, any such provision shall to the extent possible be valid and enforceable and shall otherwise be given such meaning that is required for establishing the same effect as the invalid or unenforceable provision (or the part thereof).

-- Automatic or manual updates of the Software may be performed without notice to Customer.
+Automatic or manual updates of the Software may be performed without notice to the Customer.

 Governing law and dispute resolution